 If you know AMBITIOUS, then you might have already heard us say the following phrase: sweat your assets!
 Who says you can’t recycle content you already have to create your podcast?

-If you’ve got videos and blogs in your asset bank that didn’t go as far as you’d hoped first time round, why not repurpose them into a b2b podcast?
-If you believe the content is good and there’s a thirst for it, maybe you just need to make it more accessible for your audience.
+If you’ve got videos and blogs in your asset bank, why not repurpose them into a b2b podcast?
+The content is good?
+Maybe you just need to make it more accessible for your audience.

 If in doubt, collaborate

 There are already some amazing b2b podcasts out there.
-If you’re not ready to take the plunge yet and create your own, you could partner or collaborate with an existing podcast instead.
+If you’re not ready to take the plunge yet and create your own, you could collaborate with an existing podcast.
 This might involve being a guest speaker or offering the topic of discussion for an episode.
 Either way, it should allow you to seamlessly inject your message or story into an existing conversation.